solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

     }
     ```

+    Since these changes do not persist from runs themselves, after the contracts are deployed, the user must update the Addresses.json file with the newly deployed contract addresses.

--   `build()`: Set the necessary actions for your proposal, [Refer](../overview/architecture/proposal-functions.md#build-function).
-In this example, ERC20 token is whitelisted on the Vault contract.
+-   `build()`: Add actions to the proposal contract.
+[See build function](../overview/architecture/proposal-functions.md#build-function).
+In this example, an ERC20 token is whitelisted on the Vault contract.
 Then multisig approves token for vault and deposits all tokens into the vault.
 The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`, it is the multisig for this example. `buildModifier` is necessary modifier for `build` function and will not work without it.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
+The `caller` address that will call actions is passed into `buildModifier`, it is the multisig for this example. `buildModifier` is necessary modifier for `build` function and will not work without it.

     ```solidity
     function build()